 Our Curriculum Philosophy

 At KNGS we are intent on opening a world of opportunities ensuring that there are no barriers to aspiration or expectation, developing students with the resilience, independence and skills to be successful.
+Through our curriculum, students will learn to demonstrate respect and courage in order to flourish.

 The curriculum is designed to be broad and balanced at all keys stages, flexible enough to meet the needs of students from all attainment groups, offering the support and challenge to ensure all meet or exceed their potential.
 The KS3 curriculum, Years 7-9, encompasses all core and foundation subjects for all students.
 The curriculum offers variety at KS4 and 5 to support a range of pathways through option choices.
 The curriculum is reviewed annually and where required tailored to meet the needs of specific individual needs.